 If you read an article that sparks your interest, print it out, (or bookmark and print it later) and put it in a file simply called: I Love Me.
 Or whatever you want to call it.
 Just name it something that lets you know you are there to discover how great you are, through your very own, easy come easy go, natural interests.

-This habit puts you in a consistent mode of documented self discovery.
-By transferring your interest into a bookmark and hard copy print out, you will have made a permanent record of what you like, and organized it into a file as well.
+Now notice which subject has the biggest pile?
+This is a green flag this interest is deeper than others.By transferring your interest into a bookmark or print out, you will have made a permanent record of what you like, and organized it into a file as well.
 Do this all the time.

 The Law of Supply and Demand Cannot Be Overlooked